ahma-hub/analysis/README.md

 .
 ├── README.md
 ├── requirements.txt
-│── run_dl.sh                  #> script to run the DL for all scenarii │── run_ml.sh                  #> script to run the ML for all scenarii │── update_lists.sh            #> script to update the location of the traces │                              # in the lists
+│── run_dl.sh                  #> script to run the DL for all scenarios │── run_ml.sh                  #> script to run the ML for all scenarios │── update_lists.sh            #> script to update the location of the traces │                              # in the lists
 │